MicrosoftDocs/azure-aks-docs/articles/aks/kubernetes-portal.md

 ## View Kubernetes resources

 1. In the [Azure portal](https://portal.azure.com), navigate to your AKS cluster resource.
-2. On the left side menu, select **Kubernetes resources**.
+2. From the service menu, select **Kubernetes resources**.
 The Kubernetes resources list displays the following categories:

    - **Namespaces** shows information about the namespaces of your cluster.
    - **Workloads** shows information about deployments, pods, replica sets, stateful sets, daemon sets, jobs, and cron jobs deployed to your cluster.